msamin-25/Coffee-Machine/README.md

 A Python-based coffee machine project that simulates a real-world coffee vending experience.
 This program can be implemented on a machine, allowing users to select coffee flavours, view costs and ingredients, follow payment instructions, and receive change—all through a simple, interactive interface.

-## Features

-- **User-Friendly Interface:** Easily select coffee flavours and options with just a few clicks.
-- **Payment Guidance:** Step-by-step directions on how to pay for your coffee.
-- **Cost Display:** See the cost of your selected coffee before making a purchase.
-- **Ingredient Information:** View the ingredients used for each coffee flavour.
-- **Putting coin:** Put coins such as a quarter, dime, nickel or penny.
-- **Change Calculation:** Automatically calculates and returns the correct change.
-- **Multiple Flavours:** Choose from a variety of coffee options.

 ## How It Works

 1. **Start the Program:** Launch the Python script on your machine.